Adam28102006/Nature-Computing/test.md

 2018- Facebook illegally used data to sway elections.

-Modern day- Facebook, now as a company going by meta, though still having facebook as an offshoot of it is ranked the 6th biggest company in the world, with a market cap of 1.1 trillion USD.
+Modern day- Facebook, now as a company going by meta, though still having facebook as an offshoot of it is ranked the 6th biggest company in the world, with a market cap of 1.1 trillion USD.(4)

+Key People-

+Mark Zuckerberg- the most famously involved person in facebook. one of the founders and the Longtime CEO.
+He is likely the first name that you think about when you hear the word Facebook.

+Eduardo saverin- Another original founder of facebook, was the first investor. he would go on to found investment company B Capital.

+Dustin Moskovitz- The main coder at the beginning.
+He worked in facebook for 4 years before he opened asana, his own company.
+Due to his stake in facebook, he was reported to be the youngest self-made billionare in 2011

+Sean Parker- Originally created Napster, he became the first president of Facebook and led their expansion.

+Peter Thiel- The first outside investor in Facebook.
+He invested 500,000 as it was expanding.